 At present the Saint John community (including surrounding areas) has approximately less than 35 families, with an aging membership.
 There are few children and little evidence of any new wave of immigration to allow the Jewish community to bloom again.

 Medjuck, Sheva.
 (1986).
 Jews of Atlantic Canada.
 St. John’s: Breakwater Books Ltd.

-The Saint John Jewish Historical Museum
+Historical background edited by Katherine Biggs-Craft, Curator of the Saint John Jewish Historical Museum